tail /var/log/nginx/error.log

 Mentoring session: fixing cgit permission error

-This time we worked on fixing an permission error on a cgit instance I tried to set a few months ago.
-You can see the whole set up process I followed there: https://yctct.com/cgit-instance-set-up).
+This time we worked on fixing a permission error on a cgit instance I tried to set up a few months ago.
+You can see the whole set up process I followed there: https://yctct.com/cgit-instance-set-up, however, at the end of the set up I had a permission error: the user managing cgit could not access the repositories that are hosted on the same VPS.

 # tail /var/log/nginx/error.log

-Then, check the cgit config:
+Then, we checked the cgit config:

 # grep cgit /etc/nginx/sites-available/*